Gregory Lee Johnson: Role as defendant in Texas v. Johnson

 On 22 August 1984, Johnson participated in a political demonstration called the "Republican War Chest Tour" in Dallas, Texas to protest the policies of several Dallas-area businesses and of the Ronald Reagan presidential administration.
 The demonstration was timed to coincide with the 1984 Republican National Convention being held in downtown Dallas.
-During the demonstration, approximately one hundred protestors marched in the streets, chanted slogans, and staged anti-nuclear weapons and anti-war die-ins at various corporate offices.
-Some protestors vandalized businesses by spray-painting building walls and knocking over potted plants and ashtrays.
-Johnson did not take part in the vandalism, but took an American flag that had been seized from a flagpole at one of the buildings by another protestor.
+During the demonstration, approximately one hundred protesters marched in the streets, chanted slogans, and staged anti-nuclear weapons and anti-war die-ins at various corporate offices.
+Some protesters vandalized businesses by spray-painting building walls and knocking over potted plants and ashtrays.
+Johnson did not take part in the vandalism, but took an American flag that had been seized from a flagpole at one of the buildings by another protester.